Y-CHETHAN/19AI539/Exp4/README.md

 ## EQUIPMENTS REQUIRED:

-Android Studio(Min. required Artic Fox)
+Android Studio(Min. required Arctic Fox)

 ## ALGORITHM:

-Step 1: Open Android Stdio and then click on File -> New -> New project.
+Step 1: Open Android Studio and then click on File -> New -> New project.

 Step 2: Then type the Application name as “ex.no.4″ and click Next.